Parental Alienation in Florida Law – FAQs

 What to Do if You are Being Accused of PAS?

 If you have been accused of parental alienation in a lawsuit that has been filed against you, it is recommended that you consult with an experienced Tampa family law and child custody attorney.
 Defending yourself in high conflict family law matters, particularly in timesharing or child custody matters may not be in your best interest.
 We represent both men and women in a variety of high conflict family law matters.
 When you need a top-rated family law attorney in Hillsborough County, Pasco and Pinellas County, Florida, you can entrust Nilo J Sanchez & Associates to fight for you and the best interest of your family.

 Contact Tampa Child Custody & Family Lawyer – Nilo J Sanchez & Associates

 For questions about our law firm or to schedule a family law consultation, please call 813-879-4600 or send us a secure message below.
 We offer in person, telephonic or Zoom consultations for your convenience.

-Attorney Nilo J Sanchez & Associates – Divorce & Family Law Attorneys, Tampa, South Tampa, Hyde Park, David Island, Temple Terrace, Carrollwood, West Chase, Lutz, Land O’ Lakes, Wesley Chapel, New Tampa, Connerton, Spring Hill, San Antonio, Dade City, New Port Richey, Port Richey, Florida.
+Nilo J Sanchez & Associates PA Family Law & Divorce Attorneys – Divorce & Family Law Attorneys, Tampa, South Tampa, Hyde Park, Davis Island, Temple Terrace, Carrollwood, Westchase, Lutz, Land O’ Lakes, Wesley Chapel, New Tampa, Connerton, Spring Hill, San Antonio, Dade City, New Port Richey, Port Richey, Florida.